 On May 4, 2023, Galata and Callaway entered into a convertible note subscription agreement (the "Callaway Subscription Agreement").
 Callaway is an affiliate of a director of Galata and the Callaway Subscription Agreement was unanimously approved by the Galata board of directors.
-Pursuant to the terms of the Callaway Subscription Agreement, Callaway or its designee has the option (the "Option") (but not the obligation) to subscribe for Convertible Notes in an aggregate principal amount up to US\$40,000,000 during the period beginning on the Closing Date and ending on the one-year anniversary of the Closing Date (the "Subscription End Date").
-On January 10, 2024, Marti and Callaway entered into an amendment agreement to the Callaway Subscription Agreement (the "Amendment Agreement"), pursuant to which, the Subscription End Date shall be, initially, the date that is fifteen (15) months after the Closing Date and shall be automatically extended by three (3) months for each issuance of US\$5,000,000 of the aggregate principal amount of the Convertible Notes subscribed by Callaway following the date thereof.
+Pursuant to the terms of the Callaway Subscription Agreement, Callaway or its designee has the option (the "Option") (but not the obligation) to subscribe for Convertible Notes in an aggregate principal amount up to US\$40,000,000 during the period beginning on the Closing Date and ending on the one-year anniversary of the Closing Date (the "Subscription Agreement (the "Amendment Agreement"), pursuant to which, the Subscription End Date shall be, initially, the date that is fifteen (15) months after the Closing Date and shall be automatically extended by three (3) months for each issuance of US\$5,000,000 of the aggregate principal amount of the Convertible Notes subscribed by Callaway following the date thereof.